Missa510/Proyecto-Final-II/README.md

 Este proyecto está hecho entermanete con PHP y MySQL

->You're a asshole if you translate this message lmfao
+>You're an asshole if you translate this message lmfao